What is Dysbiosis? - Lakeside Natural Medicine -Lakeside Natural Medicine

 When the makeup of bacteria in our gut is out of balance, this is called DYSBIOSIS.
 Dysbiosis usually means that you don’t have enough “good” bacteria or you don’t have enough variety of good bacteria.
 It can also mean that you have too much bad or inflammatory bacteria.

 Having a healthy balance of micro-organisms in the gut is so important.
-Our gut bacteria help promote normal gut motility (i.e. healthy popping), they maintain immune balance and control inflammation.
+Our gut bacteria help promote normal gut motility (i.e. healthy pooping), they maintain immune balance and control inflammation.
 They help convert nutrients like B vitamins and Vitamin K from our food into usable forms and they help with mineral absorption.
 Our bacteria also help digest our food.
 We only have 17 of the enzymes needed to break down carbs and fiber, but our gut bacteria have as many as 60,000 of these enzymes!

 The bacteria in our gut help metabolize chemicals from our environment, help control weight, manage blood sugar metabolism and maintain insulin sensitivity.
 The gut bacteria also make neurochemicals like serotonin to regulate our mood.
 Our gut bacteria do so many good things!!!